 University College, or UCOL, is your gateway to your degree.
 Our team is dedicated to supporting you in making a successful transition to IUPUC beginning at orientation and continuing through your entry into your undergraduate degree program.

-UCOL advisors will help you choose courses and degree programs that best fit your personal interests and career goals.
-They are knowledgeable about the undergraduate and graduate degrees you can complete at IUPUC as well as those that you can begin in Columbus and finish at Indiana University-Purdue University Indianapolis (IUPUI) or another campus.
+University College is home to IUPUC's academic advisors for all divisions.
+Your academic advisor will work with you to choose courses and degree programs that best fit your personal interests and goals.
+They are knowledgable about the undergraduate and graduate degrees you can complete at IUPUC, as well as those you can begin in Columbus and finish at IUPUI or another campus.

-At IUPUC, you are an active participant in developing an academic plan that will enable you to achieve your short- and long-term educational and career goals.
-We will assist you in developing an appropriate plan of study, course schedules, and advising you about degree requirements, policies, and procedures.
+At IUPUC, you are an active participant in developing an academic plan that will enable you to achieve your short- and long-term academic and career goals.
+Your academic advisor will assist you in developing an appropriate plan of study and course schedule.
+They will also advise you about degree requirements, policies, and procedures.

 IUPUC University College promotes a collaborative relationship between students, staff and faculty where students are empowered to be active participants in reaching their short and long-term academic goals.

 The University College team hosts many new student orientation programs each year.
 Our goal is for you to start strong at IUPUC, feeling comfortable with campus and confident in your connection to the many resources available to you here.

 Current students who want to help new students transition successfully to their college careers at IUPUC are invited to apply for an orientation leader position.
 IUPUC Orientation Leaders do the important work of welcoming our first-year and transfer students and answering their questions from a student's perspective.